 What is a Rights Respecting School?

-At Lydgate Junior School, we are working towards the UNICEF Rights Respecting Schools 'Gold' Award.
-UNICEF is the organization working specifically for children and their rights.
+UNICEF is an organisation working specifically for children and their rights.
 Its mission is to campaign for the protection of children’s rights in order to meet children’s basic needs and empower them to realise their full potential.

-A copy of the Rights of a Child in ‘Child Friendly Language’ can be found here.
+Please also see our Whole School Charter and the Rights of the Child in ‘Child Friendly Language’ can be found here.

 Search our website